- Impact Factor of 1.990

 4.3.1 Writing assistance

 Individuals who provided writing assistance, e.g. from a specialist communications company, do not qualify as authors and so should be included in the Acknowledgements section.
 Authors must disclose any writing assistance – including the individual’s name, company and level of input – and identify the entity that paid for this assistance.
 It is not necessary to disclose use of language polishing services.
-Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.
+Please supply any personal acknowledgments separately to the main text to facilitate anonymous peer review.

 Cancer Control requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 It is the policy of Cancer Control to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.
-Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
+Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgments and prior to the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.

 For guidance on conflict of interest statements, please see the ICMJE recommendations.